RubioApps/RubioGuard/docs/7-Administrative options.md

 ## Error pages

-The same for the error pages.
+Same logic for the error pages.
 I have customized mines but you can use the style (errorpage.css) of your choice and the language.
-This comes with the package squid-lang, previously installed (see README.md)
+This comes with the package squid-lang, previously installed (see [README.md](https://github.com/RubioApps/RubioGuard/blob/main/README.md))

 ```
 err_page_stylesheet /etc/squid/errorpage.css